 Typically you'll pay more for features such as the ability to adjust resistance levels electronically, as opposed to dialling a knob, or extra programmable exercise modes.

-Exercise bikes all have varying designs and different degrees of adjustability, so where possible, try some in store to see what you're comfortable using as it may not be suitable to your height or limb length.
-Tall people won't want their knees to hit the handlebars, for instance!
+Exercise bikes all have varying designs and different degrees of adjustability, so try before you buy, if possible.
+See what you're comfortable using as it may not be suitable to your height or limb length.

 Some models don't let you adjust the seat forwards or backwards, or they have limitations on how much they can tilt (you should have your seat level to the floor to ease back strain, but a very slight tilt of a couple of degrees may be required for comfort purposes), while others have handlebars that cannot be adjusted.

 If you're buying your exercise bike to complement your normal cycling training, you may want a model that replicates the way you sit on your regular outdoor bike in order to exercise the same muscles.

 But if you're using it for general exercise, the seat height is the most important factor from a fitness perspective.
 Your knee should be very slightly bent after the knee is fully extended (around 25 degrees off straight).
 The handlebars, meanwhile, are more of a comfort consideration – they should have good grip and ideally be adjustable.

 The seat should be well cushioned.
 You can sometimes add gel covers to bulk up a seat, but it's best to use the original seat your machine comes with.
 Also the size of the seat may be a consideration if you're used to spin classes or fast cycling as some of them are far wider than a usual bicycle.

 Some exercise bikes come with clips for hardcore trainers, but most will have normal pedals – try them out first to make sure you don't need wider ones as some can be too skinny and they're a pain to change after buying.